 You can find out more on the technology that we use here.

-The Luxury is in the Detail
+The quality is in the detail

 Finally, our handy tip for testing the quality of a knitted tie is what we expertly call “the crumple test”.
 Scrunch up your tie in one hand, any good quality knitted tie worth its weight in quality will return to its original shape.